 Canadians Michel Labrecque and Julie Ouimet are co-owners of N2Pix.
 Julie and Michel decided to go off the beaten path in 2007, leaving the corporate world behind, choosing the ocean.
 They are the previous owners of a PADI 5-Star IDC.
 Their intense passion for scuba diving and the underwater world has led them to the four corners of the world and now into underwater photography and filmmaking.
 N2Pix specializes in underwater imagery and scuba travel and expeditions.
 Largely influenced by the need to protect the ocean, lately their work has focused on shark conservation.
 They have concentrated their efforts on building grass roots support for ocean related issues.

 Published photojournalists, guest speakers at major dive conferences, short film producers as well as accomplished instructors and technical divers.
 Both are Fellows of the Explorers Club and Associate members of the Boston Sea Rovers, Stream2Sea Wavemakers, 22 Degrees Ambassadors.
 Michel is also a PADI Ambassador and a DAN Examiner.

 Over the course of the island’s modern history, four different nations; France, the United States, Britain, and Mexico have fought for ownership of Clipperton (Ile de la Passion).
 It was desirable both for its strategic position and for its surface layer of guano.

-Its English name comes from John Clipperton, an English pirate and privateer who may have used it as a base for his raids.
+Its English name comes from John Clipperton, an English pirate and privateer who would have discovered the Atoll in 1705 but was never claimed by the British.